OpenFogStack/celestial/docs/time.md

 There are two ways to configure clock synchronization in your VMs: NTP and PTP.
 You can read a bit more about that in [the Firecracker documentation](https://github.com/firecracker-microvm/firecracker/blob/main/FAQ.md#my-guest-wall-clock-is-drifting-how-can-i-fix-it).

-### NTP

-NTP is relatively simple to set up, the operating system on your root filesystem is probably set up for it to some extent.
-Choose a time-server to synchronize with and off you go.
+By default, root file systems built with the builder toolchain are set up for PTP.

 ### PTP